 Send your resume and cover letter to info@CHOOSE180.org

-Build transformational relationships with youth and young adults referred to CHOOSE 180 and their families or connected adults in effort to connect them to services that will support their commitment to change.
+The Youth Outreach and Intake Specialist will be responsible for building relationships with participants referred to the CHOOSE 180 workshops and their, families or connected adults in effort to connect them to services that will support their commitment to change.

 Duties and responsibilities

-- Initiate and document follow-up contacts with all CHOOSE 180 participants and their families to develop individualized, strengths-based, youth-driven service plans.
+· Initiate and document follow-up contacts with all CHOOSE 180 participants and their families following the workshop to conduct risk and needs assessments.

 Desired Qualifications for this position:

-- Commitment to the vision and goals of the CHOOSE 180.
+Commitment to the vision and goals of CHOOSE 180

-- Culturally competent in working with diverse communities in secular and non-secular worlds across the economic spectrum.
+Culturally competent in working with diverse communities in secular and non-secular settings

 The incumbent in this position is required to work some weekend days as well as attend after-hours events, and to be available for consultation when needed.
 In addition, the incumbent may be called upon to intervene in situations involving youth who are under the influence of intoxicants, are mentally ill or developmentally challenged, or who have poorly developed anger-management skills.